cnlutong/Sailor/README.md

 ## **Notice**

-The software is currently in the development and testing stage, please use it with caution and not for production environments.
+Please use with caution in a production environment.